rajeshpillai/python-for-ai/README.md

-# Bounus Example - Jarvis Chatbot - Powered by OpenAI
+# Bonus Example - Jarvis Chatbot - Powered by OpenAI

 This is a Python-based chatbot application called **Jarvis** that uses the OpenAI API to respond to user inputs.
 The application can handle a variety of questions and provides meaningful responses based on OpenAI's GPT models.
 The chatbot runs in a terminal/command line interface and can answer questions in a conversational style.